darshanbajgain/restful-todoapp-backend/README.md

 - **Java Version**: 17
 - **Spring Boot Version**: 3.3.0
 - **Database**: MySQL (configured in application.properties)
 - **Frontend Integration**: This backend service is integrated with a React frontend.
-The frontend application can interact with the backend API endpoints to perform CRUD operations on todo items.
-[Frontend Repository](https://github.com/darshanbajgain)
+The frontend application can interact with the backend API endpoints to perform CRUD operations on todo items.For more information about the backend integration, refer to the [Frontend Repository](https://github.com/darshanbajgain/todo-app-frontend).

 ## Creator